fyngyrz/slacker/README.md

 ![Further inquiry...](http://fyngyrz.com/images/d3.png)
 ![...Answer](http://fyngyrz.com/images/d4.png)

-This is the `aa_macro` source I use to invoke the knowledgebase:
+This is the complete `aa_macro` source I use to invoke the knowledgebase:

 ![macro source](http://fyngyrz.com/images/d5.png)

+here's what you're looking at: The square brackets define `aa_macro` primitives. "style" is the primitive that defines a macro. "kb" is the name of the macro. "sys" is the primitive that runs and captures system executables. "./aip.py" is the actual command run by "sys". and "[b]" is the primitive that feeds the content after the macro name into the macro in that position.

-See how easy that is?
+The stdout output of `aip.py` is automatically captured, and returned to the channel.
+See how easy that was?

 That's just the proverbial tip of the iceberg.
 You can parse out individual parameters, process what you get all *kinds* of ways, etc. I